← Back to Home

 9) Information Obtained from Third Parties (GDPR Art.
 14)

-When we process personal data we did not obtain directly from you (e.g., from L2 or a customer file), this Policy serves as our Article 14 notice.
+When we process personal data we did not obtain directly from you (e.g., from a third party vendor or a customer file), this Policy serves as our Article 14 notice.
 Where direct notice to each individual would involve disproportionate effort, we rely on this publicly available notice and provide accessible opt-out and deletion mechanisms.

 10) International Data Transfers